-An introduction to the basic grammar of New Testament Greek.
+A study of the theological message of the early Christian community as expressed in the New Testament documents.
+Prerequisites: At least 6 hours in NTS completed.
+Study of the eschatological teachings of the New Testament, special attention given to the book of Revelation.
+Prerequisite: At least 6 hours in NTS completed.
+Greek An introduction to the basic grammar of New Testament Greek.
 GRK 201 and GRK 202 must be completed to count GRK 201 toward A.Div. graduation requirements.
 A continuation of grammatical studies together with beginning readings in the Greek New Testament.
 Prerequisite: GRK 201.
-Translation of portions of the Greek New Testament with some attention given to methods of exegesis.
+GRK 301 Intermediate Greek I 3 Hours Translation of portions of the Greek New Testament with some attention given to methods of exegesis.
 Application of grammar principles and stress on facility in translation.
 Prerequisite: GRK 201, GRK 202.
 A continuation of GRK 301.
 Translation of more difficult passages with emphasis on application of the principles of grammar.
 Prerequisite: GRK 201, 202, 301.
-Theological Studies A study of the major doctrines of the Christian faith.
+Theological Studies THE 301 Christian Doctrine I 3 Hours A study of the major doctrines of the Christian faith.
 The nature of theology, its methods and claims are discussed and assessed.
-The doctrines of revelation, God, creation and providence are An examination of the doctrines of man, the person and work of Christ, the church and the Christian life, and the Christian hope.
-A study of the Christian doctrine of Revelation as found in Scripture.
+The doctrines of revelation, God, creation and providence are examined.
+THE 302 Christian Doctrine II 3 Hours An examination of the doctrines of man, the person and work of Christ, the church and the Christian life, and the Christian hope.
+THE 401 Revelation A study of the Christian doctrine of Revelation as found in Scripture.
 Special study will involve the student in the various views of inspiration and authority promulgated throughout Christian history.

-Prerequisites: THE 201, THE 202.
 Prerequisites: THE 301, THE 302.
 A study in the Biblical and historical interpretations of the person of Jesus Christ and His atoning work on the cross.
 Prerequisites: THE 301, THE 302.
-The Christian doctrine of last things considered from the perspectives of biblical, historical systematic theology.
-The and systematic theology.
-The course will examine various eschatological systems and will treat such issues as the Christian L. (1) and the course will examine various eschatological systems and will treat such issues as the Christian hope (this-worldly and other-worldly), death, resurrection, parousia, the last judgment and final destiny.
+The Christian doctrine of last things considered from the perspectives of biblical, historical and systematic theology.
+The course will examine various eschatological systems and will treat such issues as the Christian hope (this-worldly and other-worldly), death, resurrection, parousia, the last judgment and final destiny.
 Prerequisites: THE 301, THE 302.
-Christian Ethics A survey of biblical ethics with special attention given to their application to the contemporary scene.
-ETH 401 Current Issues in Christian Ethics .....
-Intensive study and research of one or more moral issues which are of immediate concern to the Church, society and Christian ethicists.
-Prerequisite: ETH 301.
-History Of Ideas The first course in the History of Ideas: Classical Greek Culture from Homer to Plato .........
-3 Hours